Chernivtsi: Demographics

 Chernivtsi was inhabited by Ukrainians, Romanians, Poles, Ruthenians, Jews, Roma, and Germans.
 During its affiliation with the Austro-Hungarian monarchy, Chernivtsi enjoyed prosperity and culture as the capital of the Bukovina crown land.
 Until 1918, the main language of the city was German, which, in addition to the Germans, was also spoken by Jews (together they made up half the population of the city) and even partly by Ukrainians, Romanians and Poles.
 After World War II, the Shoah and Porajmos, and the resettlement and expulsion of the whole ethnic groups, including Germans and Romanians, this status was diminished.
 Today, the Ukrainians are the dominant population group.

 Chernivtsi's change in demographic diversity is demonstrated by the following population statistics.
 Once, Romanians and Ukrainians formed the majority of the population.
 However, after 1870, Yiddish-speaking or German-speaking Jews surpassed the Romanians as the largest population group of the town.
-After 1880, the Ukrainians surpassed the Romanians as the second-largest population group.